Clemapfel/jluna/docs/manual.md

 | `std::condition_variable` | `Threads.Condition` | [[here]](https://en.cppreference.com/w/cpp/thread/condition_variable)
 | `std::unique_lock` | `n/a` | [[here]](https://en.cppreference.com/w/cpp/thread/unique_lock)

+Furthermore, jluna provides its own lock-like object `jluna::Mutex`, which is a simple wrapper around a Julia-side `Base.ReentrantLock`.
+It has the same usage and interface as `std::mutex`.

 ### Thread Safety

-As a general rule, any of jlunas functionality is thread-safe, as long as two threads are not modifying the same object at the same time.
+As a general rule, any particular part of jluna is thread-safe, as long as two threads are not *modifying* the same object at the same time.

-For example, `jluna::safe_call` can be called from multiple threads, as the code executed within that `safe_call` is unrelated.
-Similarly, we can freely create unrelated proxies and modify them individually, but if we create two proxies that reference the same julia-variable and mutate both of them at the same time, we run into the data-race problems.
+For example, `jluna::safe_call` can be called from multiple threads, and `safe_call` itself will work.
+If both `safe_call` modify the same value, however, non-concurrency artifacts may occur.

+Similarly, we can freely create unrelated proxies and modify them individually.
+If we create two proxies that reference the same Julia-side variable, mutating both proxies (if they are named) will possibly trigger an error.

-The user is required to ensure thread-safety in these conditions, just like the would in Julia. jluna has no hidden pitfalls or behind-the-scene machinery that multi-threading may throw a wrench into, however any user-created object is outside of jlunas responsibility.
+The user is required to ensure thread-safety in these conditions, just like they would have to in Julia. jluna has no hidden pitfalls or behind-the-scene machinery that multi-threading may throw a wrench into.
+Any user-created object is outside of jlunas responsibility, however.

-A function-by-function run-down of thread-safety would be too expansive, so this is a list that aims to be a rule-of-thumb:

-+ all functions in `include/safe_utilities.hpp` are thread-safe:
-  - `safe_call`
-  - `safe_eval`
-  - `initialize`
-  - `println`
-+ creating a proxy through any method is thread-safe
-  - modifying a proxy is not
-+ allocating a `jluna::Array` is thread-safe
-  - modifying the same array is not
-+ `Module::new_*`, `Module::create`, `Module::create_or_assign` are thread-safe
-  - all other interaction with modules is not, including `Module::safe_eval`
-+ modifying a `Usertype` and implementing it is thread-safe
-+ creating a generator expression is thread-safe
-  - modifying the same generator expression is not
-+ `unsafe::gc_preserve` and `unsafe::gc_release` are thread-safe

-Any other functionality should be assumed to **not** be thread-safe.
+Notably, `Module::new_*`, `Module::create` and `Module::create_or_assign` are thread-safe.
+Each `jluna::Module` carries exactly one lock, which allows these calls to happen safely in a multi-threaded environment.
+All other functions of `jluna::Module` do not make use of this lock.
 Instead, users will be required to manually "lock" and object and manage concurrent interaction.
-The following sections will give an example on how to achieve this using `jluna::Mutex` or `Base.ReentrantLock`.

 ### Thread-Safety in Julia